Painting & Drawing blog:

-As I’ve mentioned the history of art is liberally sprinkled with cats – you constantly find them sitting on the laps of ladies and children in portraits, prowling round the fish in still lives and sitting under kitchen tables in genre paintings.
+The history of art is liberally sprinkled with cats – you find them sitting smugly on the laps of the subjects of portrait paintings, prowling round the fish bowls in still lives and stalking mice under kitchen tables in genre paintings.
 I’m not doing a general round up here however but am looking for really well-executed paintings and drawings to learn from when creating cat portraits, and these can be a little harder to find.

-Next some even more sketchy cats demonstrate how little detail you need to illustrate an animal in pencil, if you are as talented as Edouard Manet.
-These are tiny little preparatory-type sketches of under 5 inches square.
-The rough pencil marks capture the way a cat’s thick fur is pushed up when it curls its muscular body.
+Next some even more sketchy cats by another famous artist.
+These demonstrate how little detail you need to capture an animal in pencil, if you are as talented as Edouard Manet!
+They are tiny little sketches drawn on paper less than five inches square.
+The rough pencil marks beautifully capture the way a cat’s thick fur is pushed up in tufts as it curls its muscular body.

-A Cat Curled Up, Sleeping, Édouard Manet, 1861, © Met Museum, NY, Bequest of Clifford A. Furst
+A Cat Resting on All Fours Seen from Behind, Édouard Manet, 1861, Met Museum, NY, Gift of Paul Gourary

-A cat, Arthur Rackham, 1925, Grimm’s Illustrated Fairy Tales © The British Library/ Grimm’s Fairy Tales (London, Heinemann, 1925)
+A cat, Arthur Rackham, 1925, Grimm’s Illustrated Fairy Tales, The British Library

 A cat peeping through a fence, Cornelis Saftleven, 1666, Private Collection